CRESCENT JUNCTION, UTAH

 Then Taylor saw the driver turn to his right and reach for an object on the passenger seat.
 Both agents, in that split second, must have known what was about to happen, and both reached inside their jackets for their service revolvers.
 But it was too late.
 The interior of the car flashed brilliantly in the darkness.
 The agents recoiled and briefly, the gunflash blinded them.
 In the next instant their vision returned and they peered inside the sedan, weapons drawn.
 The man, Abel Aragon of Price, Utah, had shot himself once in the right temple with a .22 caliber pistol.
 He slumped over the steering wheel, blood gushing from the head wound.
 He was already unconscious.

 A state trooper, who witnessed the scene from the junction, ran to the store and told the boys to call an ambulance.
 One of the FBI agents raced back to the Bureau vehicle, grabbed the microphone for the 2-way radio and called again for assistance.
-The other agent sprinted to Aragon’s passenger door and broke out the window with the butt of his revolver.
-More than anything, he wanted to get into the trunk of that sedan.
-He reached past Aragon’s motionless body for the car keys.
+Pat Wimmer, the owner of the Crescent Jct. store, was also deputized by the sheriff; he sprinted to Aragon’s passenger door and broke out the window with the butt of his revolver.
+More than anything, they wanted to get into the trunk of that sedan.
+Wimmer reached past Aragon’s motionless body for the car keys.
 He fumbled at first but finally retrieved them from the ignition.
-Now looking for the right key in the darkness, he sprinted to the trunk.
+Now looking for the right key in the darkness, he raced to the trunk.

 Please…please let us find this girl, and let her be alive.
 He turned the key and opened the trunk.